wheelofheaven/rael-one-the-book-which-tells-the-truth/src/2_the_truth.md

 "test tube children" who might come to threaten their world.
 They feared that these new human beings could become a danger if their mental capacities or powers turned out to be superior to those of their creators.
 So we had to agree to leave the new humans to live in a very primitive way without letting them know anything scientific, and we mystified our actions.
 It is easy to work out how many teams of creators did this - each race on Earth corresponds to a team of creators.

-Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth. *Genesis 1: 26.*
+> Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.
+>
+> *— Genesis 1: 26.*

 "In our image!"
 You can see that the resemblance is striking.
 That is when the trouble started for us.
 The team located in the country you now call Israel, which at the time was not far from Greece and Turkey on the original continent, was composed of brilliant creators who were perhaps the most talented team of all.